ffund/ml-notebooks/notebooks/6-knn-voter-classification-hw.md

 Because the K nearest neighbor classifier weights each feature equally in the distance metric, including features that are not relevant for predicting the target variable can actually make performance worse.

-To improve performance, you could either:

--   use a subset of features that are most important, or
--   use feature weights, so that more important features are scaled up and less important features are scaled down.
+To improve performance, we will use feature weights, so that more important features are scaled up and less important features are scaled down.

-Feature selection has another added benefit - if you use fewer features, than you also get a faster inference time.

 :::